syncfusion-content/flutter-docs/Flutter/datagrid/paging.md

 ### Hide the certain navigation page items

-To show or hide the certain navigation page items using the following properties,
+To hide the certain navigation page items, use the below properties,

  * `firstPageItemVisible`
  * `lastPageItemVisible`
  * `nextPageItemVisible`
  * `previousPageItemVisible`

- N> Default value of all the property is true.
+ N> Default value of all the properties is true.

 {% tabs %}
 {% highlight Dart %}